Non-stationary spatio-temporal point process modeling for high-resolution COVID-19 data: Introduction

 A few studies attempt to model the dynamics of COVID-19 using point processes. \cite{Gajardo2021PPforCOVID19} proposes a point process regression framework of COVID-19 cases and deaths conditioned on mobility and economic covariates. \cite{Giudici2021NetworkPP} focuses on country-level case prediction in 27 European countries by augmenting spatio-temporal point process model with mobility network covariates. \cite{ReinformentSTPP} introduces a generative and intensity-free point process model based on an imitation learning framework to track the spread of COVID-19 and forecast county-level cases in the United States.
 Compared to the previous methods, our approach is more flexible by considering non-stationarity in the spatial correlation, which is highly interpretable and expressive in representing the spread of the disease.

+Recent works \citep{berry2020open, branden2020residential, lopez2021air} investigate the relationship between various factors and COVID-19 by collecting confirmed COVID-19 cases and mortality data at the individual level.
+However, these data are aggregated and reported at the county or state level.
+Other works \citep{fu2020tocilizumab, guo2020tocilizumab} use individual patient data, including peripheral blood samples, observed monocytes, and T-cell data from patients with severe COVID-19 symptoms to demonstrate the effectiveness of COVID-19 treatments, which is different from our objective in this paper.

-We also note that some related studies use similar techniques developed in this paper.
-First, similar to our proposed framework, \cite{RMTPP, NeuralHawkes, AttentiveHawkes} model discrete events using neural-network-based point process models.
-However, most of these works aim to enhance the representative power by taking advantage of the recurrent neural structure \citep{Hochreiter1997LSTM} or the attention mechanism \citep{vaswani2017attention} to represent the historical information, which lacks interpretability and is unable of capturing long-term effects.
-Second, a wide array of research focuses on characterizing the triggering effects between events using a fine-crafted kernel function.
-For example, original works \cite{Ogata1988, Ogata1998} introduce a parametric kernel in Epidemic Type Aftershock Sequence (ETAS) to capture the triggering effects between earthquakes.
-Recent works \citep{zhu2021imitation, zhu2021early} extend the ETAS model by introducing neural networks and allowing for non-stationarity in representing the spatial correlation.
-The main difference of our method is that we consider both inter- and intra-influences between spatial kernel feature functions, which significantly improve the expressiveness of the model.
+Last but not least, some related studies use similar techniques developed in this paper. \cite{RMTPP, NeuralHawkes, AttentiveHawkes} model discrete events using neural-network-based point process models.
+However, most of these works aim to enhance the representative power by taking advantage of the recurrent neural structure \citep{Hochreiter1997LSTM} or the attention mechanism \citep{vaswani2017attention} to represent the historical information, which lacks interpretability and is unable to capture long-term effects.
+A wide array of research focuses on characterizing the triggering effects between events using a fine-crafted kernel function.
+Original works \cite{Ogata1988, Ogata1998} introduce a parametric kernel in Epidemic Type Aftershock Sequence (ETAS) to capture the triggering effects between earthquakes.
+There are a few prior works in studying non-stationary kernels in Gaussian processes.
+Some studies \citep{Higdon1998NonStationarySM, lang2007adaptive, vasudevan2011non} aim to model spatial correlation based on a squared exponential kernel whose covariance structure is location-dependent.
+Another paper \citep{Remes2017NonStationarySK} develops a non-stationary spectral kernel based on a generalized Fourier transform, whose spectral density is represented as a Gaussian mixture.
+Another line of research focuses on developing non-stationary kernels in point processes \citep{zhu2021imitation, zhu2021deep, zhu2021early, zhu2022neural}.
+These studies capture intricate spatio-temporal dependence between discrete events by introducing neural networks to kernel designs.
+Our work is a significant extension of the previous approaches, which greatly enhances the expressiveness of the non-stationary kernel by considering both inter- and intra-influences between spatial kernel feature functions while still being highly interpretable and computationally efficient.
 A few works incorporate the exogenous effects into point process models by adding terms in the conditional intensity function \citep{zhu2021spatio, Rizoiu_Exogenous_Media, farajtabar2017fake}.